-South Piedmont Community College guidelines prohibit Surgical Technology students from being counted as a staff members at any clinical affiliate location with which the College has a clinical contract.
+The Surgical Technology Program prioritizes the safety and educational needs of students.
+South Piedmont Community College guidelines prohibit Surgical Technology students from being counted as staff members at any clinical affiliate location with which the College has a clinical contract; clinical experiences are strictly educational in nature.